elasticio/elasticio.github.io/_guides/deploying-with-ksonnet.md

 ---
 title: Deploying with KSonnet
-collection: How-to Guides
 layout: article
-section: On-prem
+section: Developing Components
 category: component
 order: 1
 since: 20190119
 ---

-One of the first problems this article solves is simplifying how users configure the applications they deploy to Kubernetes clusters.
+One of the first problems this article solves is simplifying how users deploying the {{site.data.tenant.name}} platform to Kubernetes clusters.

-With that in mind, we are representing a detailed step by step instruction on how to implement the {{site.data.tenant.name}} platform's cluster and all the required Kubernetes descriptors onto a customer's hardware utilizing KSonnet.
+With that in mind, we are representing a detailed step by step instruction on how to deploy the {{site.data.tenant.name}} platform into a running Kubernetes cluster with all the required descriptors onto that should work on customer's hardware utilizing KSonnet.

 Before we go ahead and dive into the configuration peculiarities, let's deal with some of the basic terminologies.